 Connecting and sampling mouse clicks across the globe.

 Clicks was a downloadable networked application that provided an ambient connection to other people’s desktops by collecting and distributing desktop mouseclicks.
-Once collected, clicks were sent to a central server and each connected client is assigned a unique tone which is played in a physical location (currently installed at MLE), creating an ambient sound installation as an indicator of computer activity and use on a global scale.
+Once collected, clicks were sent to a central server and each connected client is assigned a unique tone which is played in a physical location, creating an ambient sound installation as an indicator of computer activity and use on a global scale.

 Clicks_LiveMixer allowed people to “hear” the incoming clicks and mix the sounds by changing pitch, tone, and duration of each note associated with the incoming clicks.
 Version 1.5 allowed for drag and drop of users into specific pitches and tone coordinates that assignd unique notes for each person connected.